 - Backpack: ULA Ohm – 36 oz

-I had planned to take my Hyperlite Junction backpack, but after loading it down with 25 pounds I did not find it as comfortable as my ULA Ohm.
-The Junction is a lighter backpack but it pulls across my chest.
+I had planned to take my Hyperlite Junction Backpack, but after loading it down with 25 pounds, I did not find it as comfortable as my ULA Ohm.
+The Junction is a lighter backpack, but it pulls across my chest.
+This is a personal preference and fit.
 I don’t have this problem with the ULA Ohm.

-Don’t get me wrong, the Hyperlite Junction is an awesome pack and by far the most durable for its weight, but as far as comfort, nothing touches my ULA backpacks, and dare I say it – the Osprey pack I used on the PCT and CDT.
-They are both heavier than the Junction but fit me like a glove, making the weight barely noticeable.
+Don’t get me wrong, the Hyperlite Junction is an awesome pack and by far the most durable for its weight, but as far as comfort, my ULA backpacks are still the most comfortable.

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz

 I used my Hyperlite Stuff Sack Pillow on this hike.
-It is still working fine, but I’m going to order a large.
+It is still working fine, but I will order a large one.
 I need more room and like a softer pillow.
-My Feathered Friends EOS Jacket makes the pillow quite tight due to all the Down in the jacket.
+My Feathered Friends EOS Jacket makes the pillow tight due to all the Down in the jacket.

 BMT Gear List – Clothing

 - Feathered Friends EOS Jacket – 10 oz